DevExpress/devextreme-documentation/concepts/Common/TypeScript Guides/10 Events/05 Event Objects.md

 **AppointmentTooltipShowing** is a synthetic event which can be cancelled.
 The event object contains common synthetic event fields and 2 extra fields: **targetElement** and **appointments**.

 **CellContextMenu** is a common native event which cannot be cancelled.
 The event object contains common native event fields and 2 extra fields: **cellData** and **cellElement**.
-Underlying native event may be a MouseEvent, PointerEvent, or TouchEvent
+Underlying native event may be a MouseEvent, PointerEvent, or TouchEvent.